 You should also include the need for you to re-rent the unit quickly.
 Rhode Island law requires landlords to “mitigate damages” by making reasonable efforts to re-rent the unit after a tenant terminates their lease.
 If you’re able to re-rent the unit quickly, then the tenant will only be liable for the amount of time the unit was vacant.

-Finally, mention whether or not the tenant is able to sublet the unit.
+Finally, mention whether or not the tenant is able to sublet the unit, no matter if it’s a month-to-month tenancy or longer term.
 Under state law, tenants may be in the clear to do so if the lease doesn’t prohibit it.
 Include a clause in the agreement that specifically mentions your right to accept or reject a sublet.

 Unjustified Reasons to Break a Lease in Rhode Island

-The following reasons don’t give a tenant enough justification to break their lease without penalty.
+The following reasons don’t give a tenant enough justification to break their lease without penalty or refuse to pay rent.

 · Moving into the house they bought.